solana-labs/solana-program-library/token/transfer-hook-interface/README.md

 ### Motivation

-Token creators may need more control over transfers of their token.
+Token creators may need more control over how their token is transferred.
 The most prominent use case revolves around NFT royalties.
 Whenever a token is moved, the creator should be entitled to royalties, but due to the design of the current token program, it's impossible to stop a transfer at the protocol level.